 A business incubator is a company that fosters the development of early-stage companies and startups by providing various services and resources to such companies.
-Business incubators are commonly established as partnerships or collaborations between several organizations such as investment-related ventures, government entities, economic development organizations, as well as educational institutions such as universities.
+Business incubators are commonly established as partnerships or collaborations between several organizations such as investment-related ventures, government entities, economic development organizations, and educational institutions such as universities.

 Services Offered by Business Incubators